pgpglobal/staging/README.md

 1. Need layouts for month, day, year, category, tag
     * May be able to cover these all with the default layout
-2. Individual authors need Author pages.
-See [Resources][1] for guides
+2. Change Gravatar images from hardcoded links to dynamic
-3. Change all absolute links to relative links
+    * Not short-term essential, but will be relevant for bloggers in the future

 <a id="general"></a>
 ### General